-With cyberspace playing more of an active role in people’s lives, online counselling is an innovative and modern method of support.
+With cyberspace playing more of an active role in people’s lives, online counselling (or e-counselling) is an innovative and modern method of support.
 Many of us use the web for social networking, shopping and entertainment, so why not get some support this way too?

 What is Online Counselling or e-counselling?

 Online Counselling takes place through the internet via email exchange or Zoom, and is similar to face-to-face therapy in that it’s non-judgmental and confidential.
 You may prefer Online Counselling or e-counselling for a variety of different reasons such as disability, social phobia, busy schedules or distance.

 E-counselling can be either long-term or short-term, depending on the issue you bring and what is appropriate for you.
 At the beginning of counselling, we will agree a suitable number of sessions and will then review them accordingly.
 The Online Therapy Institute can provide you with further information about the nature of online counselling.